Joel-Barratt/Eukaryotpying-Python/README.md

 # Eukaryotpying-Python
-Python implementation of Plucinski's Bayesian algorithm and Barratt's heuristic definition of genetic distance

-The two methods described here compute genetic distances for subsequent heirarcical clustering.
-The method requires MLST data as input represented specifically in the form of a Haplotype Data Sheet or HDS.
+Python implementation of Plucinski's Bayesian algorithm and Barratt's heuristic definition of genetic distance.
+These two methods compute genetic distances for subsequent heirarcical clustering.
+The methods requires MLST data as input represented specifically in the form of a Haplotype Data Sheet or HDS.
 An example of this HDS format is provided in this repository in the "haplotype_sheets" directory.
+The code will then compute four genetic distances matrices and print these in the "ensemble_matrices" directory.

 These two genetic distance computation methods (Plucinski's Bayesian method and Barratt's heuristic definition of genetic distance) were developed to address four main issues relating to the analysis of massive and complex MLST datasets: